 Cash flow management

-Increasingly, time-poor business owners are opting for easy-to-use, easy-to-access cloud-based apps to reduce workload, reduce the time taken and reduce human error when dealing with money.
+Time-poor business owners are increasingly opting for easy-to-use, easy-to-access cloud-based apps to reduce workload, reduce the time taken, and reduce human error when dealing with money.
 You'll recognize big names such as QuickBooks, Xero, or Sage.

 Measured accounts mean measured decisions